SmoLL-iCe/VExDebugger/README.md

-# VExDebug
+# VExDebugger

 A debugger using VEH.

 [![forthebadge](https://forthebadge.com/images/badges/made-with-c-plus-plus.svg)](https://forthebadge.com)

 ## What is it ?

 is a simple access and write debugger that uses hardware breakpoints, and that manages debugging using the windows exception support system (based on the VEH of the Cheat Engine).

 <h3 align="center">